 Learn more about the program and who is involved in the video below!

 Washtenaw County funds and coordinates the program, while organizational partners implement the on-site educational programming and collection logistics.
-Advanced Disposal collects corrugated cardboard from the schools, while Recycle Ann Arbor collects the remainder of the recyclable materials.
+Stevens Disposal collects corrugated cardboard from the schools, while Recycle Ann Arbor collects the remainder of the recyclable materials.
 In the classroom, the Ecology Center implements educational programming.
 They also train the schools’ faculty and support staff to help establish a whole organizational recycling culture at all levels.

 Collaboration between these organizational partners are crucial to the program’s continued success.
 Both Washtenaw County and Recycle Ann Arbor monitor recycling bin contents and alert the Ecology Center of non-recyclable contamination.
 The Ecology Center can then tailor their educational programming to address the issues that may arise.
 In the 2017-2018 school year, surveys about recyclable materials were given to students in 14 of 21 schools at the beginning and end of the year.
 In 11 of the 14 schools, students’ recycling knowledge improved by 65%.